 Certificate cycles available to Molokai students in the past three years are shown by major.
-Some certificates began just prior to Fall 2005, but are included since many students completed the coursework during this review period.
-It must also be noted that some students, like those majoring in Agriculture & Natural Resources exited the program after earning a certificate which was their planned course of study.
-Other students routinely skip a few semesters and return to complete coursework so that they cannot be neatly tracked as a cohort within the prescribed certificate cycles.
+Some certificates began just prior to Fall 2006, but are included since many students completed the coursework during this review period.
+It must also be noted that some students exited the program after earning a certificate, which was their planned course of study.
+Other students routinely skip a few semesters and return to complete coursework, therefore, they cannot be neatly tracked as a cohort within the prescribed certificate cycles.